algolia/instantsearch/CONTRIBUTING.md

 npm run release:prepare
 ```

-It will create a pull-request for next release.
-When it's reviewed, approved and merged, then CircleCI will automatically publish it to NPM.
+It will create a pull request for the next release.
+When it's reviewed, approved and merged, then CircleCI will automatically publish it to npm.

-### Maintenance version (v3 or below)
+### Maintenance versions

-For the maintenance version, go on a maintenance branch(e.g., `git checkout maintenance-v3`) and use:
+For the maintenance versions, go to a previous version branch (e.g., `git checkout v3`) and use:

 ```sh
 npm run release:maintenance